shrikantkalar023/ReactIntermediateTopics/README.md

    - ⁠tvars- data that we send to backend

 5. **Reducer**:A fn that allows us to centralize state updates in a component.
 It takes in the current state and an action, and returns a new state.

+6. Both **useState** and **useReducer** are used to manage **local state** in a component.

+7. **React Context**: Allows sharing data without passing it down through many components in the middle.
+React Context is like a truck for transporting a box.
+Inside that box we can 've some state.